equinor/sap-ca-project-kernseife/README.md

 This check is an enhanced version of the 3-Tier Model ATC (see [SAP Note 3565942](https://me.sap.com/notes/3565942)), where you can introduce a custom classification in a JSON format.
 A description of the  classification can be found in the [Classification Guide](https://github.com/SAP/project-kernseife/blob/main/classification-guide.md).

 ## Requirements and Setup

+> [!NOTE]
+> As this check is closely linked the standard check provided by [SAP Note 3565942](https://me.sap.com/notes/3565942), please make sure to use the matching release of Kernseife in regards to the Note Version.
+The Release Notes mention the supported Note version.

 [How-To Guide for Installation](https://github.com/SAP/project-kernseife/blob/main/installation-guide.md)